Mohith-R17/multiqr-hackathon/README.md

 ##  Setup and Installation

-[cite_start]These instructions will guide you through setting up the environment and running the project.
+These instructions will guide you through setting up the environment and running the project.

 **1. Prerequisites**
 * Python 3.12+